dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + "Money is a form of frozen and tradeable time" - naval

++ Either you'll make money while you sleep or you'll work until you die - those are your only two options.

 + "Tools should make users feel like pilot, not like mechanics".
 There is a good way to hide complexity and there is a bad way.
 Comes down to good abstractions.

 + Be self aware about your self awareness - Erik.